 The following progressions are listed in order from beginner to more advanced variations of the squat:

-The ultimate starting point for learning the squat is the stability ball wall squat because our bodyweight is supported by the ball.
+The next progression for learning the squat is the stability ball wall squat because there is slightly less assistance, but our bodyweight is still supported by the ball.

 - Place the stability ball on the wall at chest height

-- Turn to position the stability between the shoulder blades
+- Position the stability between the shoulder blades

 - Have the feet placed at hip width or slightly wider